saitarunthotada/MusicPlayer/README.md

 # Music Player App

-A modern music player application built with the MERN stack (MongoDB, Express.js, React, Node.js).
+A web application built with the MERN stack (MongoDB, Express.js, React, Node.js).
 This app allows users to sign up, sign in, manage playlists, add songs, and play music.

 ## Table of Contents